Returning to LSE

 • The online re-enrolment process will help to make sure we have up to date and necessary information about you.

-• You will be sent an email when it is time to re-enrol.
+• We will send you an email when it is time to re-enrol.

 • For details of what you need to bring with you please visit what to bring to campus enrolment.
-Please remember to check back regularly as the page may be subject to change.
+Please remember to check back regularly as the webpage may be updated through the year.

 • Please remember that you will not be able to campus enrol unless you bring all the required in-date original documents with you to campus enrolment.